Cellular Physiology and Biochemistry

 that a member of the MAPK-family, the ERK-mediated signaling cascade is implicated in suppression of CFTR expression following treatment with arsenite.
 However, this particular pathway is not involved in regulation of P-glycoprotein expression in T-84 cells following treatment with arsenite.
 Thus, the regulatory pathways that control functional expression of CFTR and P-glycoprotein following arsenite treatment in T- 84 cells are distinct and independent.

 Maitra, Rangan and Hamilton, Joshua, "Arsenite Regulates Cystic Fibrosis Transmembrane Conductance Regulator and P-glycoprotein: Evidence of Pathway Independence" (2005).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 2547.